Rhetos/Rhetos-wiki/Read-only-data-structures.md

 Task:

-> Add the NumberOfComments property from BookInfo to the BookGrid.
+> Add the NumberOfChapters property from BookInfo to the BookGrid.

 Solution: